Dane County, Wisconsin

 Dane County is a county in the U.S. state of Wisconsin.
-As of the 2020 census, the population was 561,504, making it the second-most populous county in Wisconsin.
+As of the 2020 census, the population was 561,504, making it the second-most populous county in Wisconsin after Milwaukee County.
+Dane County is the fastest growing county in Wisconsin.
+It contains nearly 10% of the population of Wisconsin, and it only contained 5% of Wisconsin's population in 1950.

 The county seat is Madison, which is also the state capital.

-Dane County is the central county of the Madison, Wisconsin, Metropolitan Statistical Area, as well as the Madison-Janesville-Beloit Combined Statistical Area.
+Dane County is the central county of the Madison metropolitan area, as well as the Madison–Janesville–Beloit combined statistical area.

 History

 Dane County was formed in 1836 as a territorial county and organized in 1839.
 It was named after Nathan Dane, a Massachusetts delegate to the Congress of the Confederation who helped carve Wisconsin out of the Northwest Territory.
 Dane County was settled in the 1840s by settlers from New England.

 Geography

 According to the U.S. Census Bureau, the county has an area of 1238 sqmi, of which 1197 sqmi is land and 41 sqmi (3.3%) is water.